 Dr Indrani Roy

 Indrani is a climate scientist and undertook her PhD at Imperial College, London, within the Space and Atmospheric Physics Group.
 Since receiving her PhD, she has worked in various research organisations including Imperial College and the University of Exeter and has also previously worked for the India Meteorological Department.
 Her areas of research interest are solar variability, QBO (Quasi-Biannual Oscillation), ENSO (El-Niño Southern Oscillation), other major modes of climate variability, stratosphere-troposphere coupling, atmosphere-ocean coupling, climate change, monsoon, Arctic and Antarctic climate.
 She is a Fellow of Royal Meteorological Society (FRMetS), Fellow of Royal Astronomical Society (FRAS) and Associate Fellow of Higher Education Academy (HEA).
-She is a reviewer of several high ranking international journals those include Nature Geoscience, Scientific Reports, Frontiers, Tellus, Climate Dynamics, Quarterly Journal of the Royal Meteorological Society, Geophysical Research Letters (GRL), Atmospheric Chemistry and Physics (ACP), Atmospheric Science Letters, Marine Geodesy, Advances in Space Research, Atmospheric Research, Journal of Atmospheric and Solar-Terrestrial Physics, Climate Change, Journal of Geophysical Research (JGR)-Atmosphere, Journal of Geophysical Research-Space Physics and Journal of Climate.
+She is a member of Royal Society International Fellowship panel and reviewer of several high ranking international journals those include Nature Geoscience, Scientific Reports, Frontiers, Tellus, Climate Dynamics, Quarterly Journal of the Royal Meteorological Society, Geophysical Research Letters (GRL), Atmospheric Chemistry and Physics (ACP), Atmospheric Science Letters, Marine Geodesy, Advances in Space Research, Atmospheric Research, Journal of Atmospheric and Solar-Terrestrial Physics, Climate Change, Journal of Geophysical Research (JGR)-Atmosphere, Journal of Geophysical Research-Space Physics and Journal of Climate.
 She is an Associate Editor of Frontiers in Earth Science, Frontiers in Environmental Science and achieved outstanding reviewer status by Elsevier.

 Recent First/Single-authored International Research Article/ Book :